-So, basically, if your dental site ranks highly for a term, but your page falls short in the eyes of quality raters, odds are the algorithm will eventually change in some way, shape, or form that will cause your rankings to drop.
+So, basically, if your dental website ranks highly for a term, but your page falls short in the eyes of quality raters, odds are the algorithm will eventually change in some way, shape, or form that will cause your rankings to drop.

 Before that happens, the following tips can help you E-A-T better and keep your rankings healthy.